DiyaSingla/sparkathon/README.md

 Sustainix is an innovative and impactful recommendation system designed to contribute to the United Nations' sustainability goals.
 By harnessing the power of data-driven insights, Sustainix empowers users to make environmentally conscious choices in their shopping habits.
 The system analyzes and provides recommendations based on the carbon footprint values of products, ensuring that users can opt for more eco-friendly alternatives without compromising their preferences, specifications, and budget.

-But it's not just a recommendation system, it's a catalyst for positive change.
-By combining cutting-edge technology with environmental awareness, we've created a recommendation system that empowers individuals to make choices that resonate beyond their personal preferences, ultimately contributing to a greener planet and a more sustainable future.

 ## Key features

 ### Carbon Footprint-Based Recommendations: